serif-health/takehome/README.md

 ## Inputs
-The input to this takehome is the Anthem machine readable index file [table of contents](https://antm-pt-prod-dataz-nogbd-nophi-us-east1.s3.amazonaws.com/anthem/2024-03-01_anthem_index.json.gz) for March 2024.
+The input to this takehome is the Anthem machine readable index file [table of contents](https://antm-pt-prod-dataz-nogbd-nophi-us-east1.s3.amazonaws.com/anthem/2024-04-01_anthem_index.json.gz) for April 2024.

-You should write code that can open the machine readable index file and process it according to the schema published at [CMS' transparency in coverage repository](https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/table-of-contents), so you can extract the data requested.
+You should write code that can open the machine readable index file and extract some in-network file URLs from it according to the schema published at [CMS' transparency in coverage repository](https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/table-of-contents), so you can extract the data requested.

 ## Outputs
 Your output should be the list of machine readable file URLs corresponding to Anthem's PPO in New York state.
 Make sure to read through the hints and pointers section before declaring your solution complete.